-Finally, if you want to get away from home and have a more personal college experience, come stay in our new student housing, Campus View, which opens in July 2007.
-This is not a dorm, but fully-furnished private suites with free satellite TV access, common learning areas, wireless internet access, a convenience store, activities deck, and more.
+If you are looking for a more personal college experience, come stay in our new student housing, Campus View.
+These apartments are fully-furnished with private bedrooms, free satellite TV access, common learning areas, wireless Internet access, a convenience store, activities deck, with free long-distance calling and more.

-Selecting the right college is an important step...we can help.
+Selecting the right college is an important step.
+As you can see, we're serious about you, your success, and your future.
+Let us walk on the journey with you.
+YOU ARE NOT ALONE....we can help.
 Let us show you the "new" Jackson Community College.
-We're serious about your success!

-Dr. Daniel J. Phelan President
+Dr. Daniel J. Phelan, President/CEO